astronomer/docs/learn/airflow-object-storage-tutorial.md

     scikit-learn==1.3.2
     ```

-3. To create an [Airflow connection](connections.md) to AWS S3, add the following environment variable to your `.env` file.
+3. To create an [Apache Airflow® connection](connections.md) to AWS S3, add the following environment variable to your `.env` file.
 Make sure to replace `<your-aws-access-key-id>` and `<your-aws-secret-access-key>` with your own AWS credentials.
 Adjust the connection type and parameters if you are using a different object storage system.

     ```text
     AIRFLOW_CONN_MY_AWS_CONN='{